 This is not a mundane bill about a post office or a minor shift in rules or regulations.
 This legislation would make changes to the United States government’s health care system, which represents a sixth of the economy.

 Voters are extremely motivated.
-Whether they love or hate the Affordable Care Act, AKA “Obamacare,” shifts to health care laws that change access, subsidies or covered conditions are present, important, and personal.
+Whether they love or hate the Affordable Care Act, AKA “Obamacare,” shifts to health care laws that change access, subsidies or covered conditions are present like chiropractic care for sciatica, important, and personal.
 People’s lives literally depend on our elected leaders getting these answers right, and on understanding what to correct when we misstep.

 The Republican Senate Leadership is supplanting the institutions and traditions of the Senate, developed to help create a rational, participatory basis for public laws, with a vague mandate from a President who has privately undercut the House’s bill as “mean.”